odoo/documentation/content/developer/reference/backend/orm.rst

 automated fields.
 They should be defined on a model when the related behavior is desired:

-.. attribute:: name
+.. attribute:: Model.name

    default value for :attr:`~odoo.models.BaseModel._rec_name`, used to display records in context where a representative "naming" is necessary.

    :class:`~odoo.fields.Char`

-.. attribute:: active
+.. attribute:: Model.active

   toggles the global visibility of the record, if ``active`` is set to ``False`` the record is invisible in most searches and listing.

   :class:`~odoo.fields.Boolean`

+  Special methods:

+  .. automethod:: Model.toggle_active
+  .. automethod:: Model.action_archive
+  .. automethod:: Model.action_unarchive

 .. .. attribute:: sequence
 ..